/// blog Screenshots

 /// read time

-3 min read
+5 min read

 Tap to share an image from your phone (iOS and Android)

-list_alt /// table of contents expand_more
+/// table of contents

-The paste flow on desktop is built around the clipboard.
-Phones do not expose clipboard images the same way, so the mobile experience swaps the keyboard shortcut for a tap.
-The backend, the URL format, and the share semantics are identical — only the input gesture changes.
+Sharing an image from your phone works a little differently than it does on a desktop.
+On a computer the whole paste flow is built around the clipboard and Ctrl+V. Phones do not expose clipboard images the same way, so the mobile experience swaps that keyboard shortcut for a tap.

 The imagepaste tool on a phone, showing the dropzone labeled Drop, paste, or click to browse and a Webcam button